riddheshSajwan/ai-pm-journey/docs/exercises/zomato-synthesis.md

 ### Problem Statement 3

-"When walk-in demand triples on weekend afternoons, small South-Indian restaurant partners want to accept only the delivery volume their single-line kitchens can actually fulfil, but the app gives them only a binary open/closed switch and then penalises them for cancelling — evidenced by a ≈22.7% weekend cancellation rate for South-Indian restaurants (vs ≈10.3% weekday) and the owner interview (Meera) describing 20-30% weekend cancellations, plus customer-side confirmation (Vikram) of those restaurants going 'temporarily closed' every Sunday."
+"When walk-in demand surges on weekend afternoons, small restaurant partners want to serve dine-in customers first and keep only limited kitchen bandwidth reserved for Zomato orders, but the app offers no way to do that — the only control is going fully offline — so they cancel instead and get hit with low-fulfilment penalties for it — evidenced by a ~22.7% weekend cancellation rate for South-Indian restaurants (vs ≈10.3% weekday) and the owner interview (Meera), who describes cancelling 20-30% of weekend orders, being marked 'low fulfillment' twice with visibility dropping and ratings suffering, and having her ratings drop anyway when she uses the offline switch — plus customer-side confirmation (Vikram) of those restaurants showing 'temporarily closed' every Sunday 12-3."

 ### Problem Statement 4

-"When a price-sensitive first-jobber in Mumbai reaches checkout, they want to know the all-in cost before investing time choosing a meal, but delivery fee, GST and handling charges only surface at the final step, pushing the total ~30% above the menu price — evidenced by cart completion collapsing from 78% (≤₹30 fee) to 32% (₹41-60) to 10% (>₹60), and the Priya interview describing a hard ~₹40 ceiling and a late fee reveal that 'feels like a trap'."
+"When a user with tight budget constraints wants to order, they choose items accordingly but when they reach the checkout page they see a price much higher after taxes and delivery and decide to not go ahead with the order — evidenced by cart completion collapsing from 78% (≤₹30 fee) to 32% (₹41-60) to 10% (>₹60), and the Priya interview describing a hard ~₹40 ceiling and a late fee reveal that 'feels like a trap'."

 ### Problem Statement 5